Midge and Joseph Nathanson

 Lara Grant McGurk

 Susan’s daughter, Lara, was born in January 1974.
-Lara grew up at camp beginning at six months old and had a nanny for the first four years.
+Lara grew up at camp from the time she was six months old and had a nanny for the first four years.
 At five years old, Lara had a bed in the youngest cabin and was very happy to spend rest hours with her bunkmates and follow them around while they attended some classes.
 She began sleeping in a cabin at 7 years old.
 As a camper, Lara enjoyed playing in various sports activities including soccer, tennis, softball and gymnastics.
 She was Captain of the Dowling Devils when she was in Bunk 15.

 Lara loved the Friday morning pancakes and whoopie pies!
 On Friday nights, after services Lara and her Nana (Midge), joined the whole camp as they danced the Hora on the front lawn.
 Lara loved inviting her bunkmates to Aunt Midge’s cabin to make popovers on rainy afternoons.
 After Bunk 15, Lara returned to Matoaka as a CIT and then became a counselor, working in the Smallcrafts department and running college league.
 Eventually, Lara was the Head of the Smallcrafts department.
 Lara graduated from Ithaca College in 1996.
 She got a job in the public relations field that moved her out to San Francisco where she worked at both Oracle and then Sun Microsystems.
 During that time, she met her husband, Ryan McGurk, and they married in September 2005.